What You Need to Know...

 There is a $3.99 surcharge added to all credit card transactions

-Is there a waiting period for issuance of the license?
+Is there a waiting period for a marriage license?

 - A psychologist licensed under chapter 490